jakobdylanc/llmcord.py/README.md

 ### And more:
 - Supports image attachments when using a vision model (like gpt-4o, claude-3, llava, etc.)
-- Supports text file attachments
+- Supports text file attachments (.txt, .py, .c, etc.)
 - Customizable system prompt
 - DM for private access (no @ required)
 - User identity aware (OpenAI API only)